aceyoung-esat/MyReader/README.md

     * *Implementation Note:* To maintain the user’s reading context when resizing, the application calculates the current reading progress percentage *before* resizing, then repositions the scroll *after* the resize to match that same percentage.

 ### 🖼️ 2.
 Comprehensive Media Support (EPUB Internal Routing)
 EPUB files are essentially zipped websites.
-We implement internal routing within the Flask backend to handle assets seamlessly.
+Implemented internal routing within the Flask backend to handle assets seamlessly.

 * **Image Proxying (`/img_proxy`):** EPUBs use relative paths for images internally.
 The Flask backend includes an `/img_proxy/` route that extracts required images directly from the EPUB archive on-the-fly and serves them to the viewer.
 * **Library Book Covers:** The app automatically scans EPUB files for images containing "cover" in their filename.
 These are extracted, optimized, and converted to `.webp` for efficient loading in the main library grid view.